 9 - Go Swimming in Geothermal Pools

-Thanks to the country's abundance of geothermal energy, you can, for a modest price, swim outdoors all year round in any of Reykjavik’s swimming pools.
+Swimming is a public activity fundamental to Icelandic culture.
+In fact, Iceland has the highest ratio of swimming pools, per capita, in the world.
+Thanks to the country's abundance of geothermal energy, you can, for a modest price, swim outdoors all year round in any of Reykjavík’s swimming pools.

 - See also: Best swimming pools in Reykjavik

 The majestic Mount Esja, peaking at 914 metres above sea level, is a volcanic mountain range, made of both basalt and tuff-stone, and lends a distinctive feature to the greater Reykjavík area and beyond.

 It has been claimed that it's impossible to circle the mountain, that it never really ends, and comedian and former Reykjavík mayor, Jón Gnarr, once joked that when he tried doing this, he ended up in Akureyri.

 At any rate, this mountain is excellent for a hike and easily accessed by bus or bicycle.
 The summits Þverfellshorn and Kerhólakambur offer particularly great views of the Greater Reykjavík area.